protagonist-kin/betflix/README.md

 ## Development Tools

-- Scaffold-ETH 2 framework
+- Scaffold-ETH 2 framework 🙏
 - Hardhat for contract development
 - Next.js for frontend
-- TypeScript throughout

 ## Acknowledgments

-- AI assistance for code documentation and visual assets
+- AI assistance for code documentation and generation of NAT SPEC documentation.
+- AI assistance for Logo and Cover image generation.
+- AI assistance for security review of Smart Contract and deployment scripts.
+- AI assistance for CSS and basic designs.
 - Open source libraries and protocols used

 ## License